Our patron – Patrick Gale

 Patrick Gale, west Cornwall resident and critically acclaimed author, kindly agreed to become the Patron of the Penzance Literary Festival in its third year.

 From its beginnings in 2010, when his Notes from an Exhibition was the festival’s ‘Big Read’, Patrick has been an enthusiastic supporter of the festival, and becoming its Patron was a natural and welcome development.

 Patrick Gale was born on the Isle of Wight in 1962.
 He spent his infancy at Wandsworth Prison, which his father governed, then grew up in Winchester.
 He now lives on a farm near Land’s End.
 He’s a passionate gardener, cook, and cellist.
-His fourteen novels include A Perfectly Good Man and Notes From an Exhibition – both of which were Richard and Judy Bookclub selections, The Whole Day Through and Rough Music.
+His seventeen novels include A Perfectly Good Man and Notes From an Exhibition – both of which were Richard and Judy Bookclub selections, The Whole Day Through, Rough Music and A Place Called Winter.

 You can find out more on his website www.galewarning.org